Joe Rogan has become something of a household name with hosting the UFC fights and Netflix stand up comedy specials.

 As absurd as some of the discussions and experiments might be, this episode is packed with valuable takeaways for any aspiring biohacker.
 From fighting aging to increasing testosterone, to improving overall performance, Ben and Joe cover a ton of ground and provide actionable insights to help you get the most out of your mind and body.

+This is one of the best Joe Rogan podcasts of all time for anyone looking to improve their health and become a superhuman.
 Ben’s expertise is clear at every turn and the sheer number of different strategies and tactics they share are enough to keep you busy for the rest of the year.

-The Best Joe Rogan Podcasts on Philosophy
+The Best Joe Rogan Podcast Episodes on Philosophy

 6. Episode #1283 with Russel Brand